gabridev/SpaceRocket/README.md

 ## Possible improvements

-Create domain events and launch them in the aggregate Also add handlers.
+Create domain events and handlers.
+Also dispatch them.